ha5ha6/judy_blog/_pages/cartpole.md

 - Q-learning (box, bins)
 - SARSA(λ): linear function approximator
-- DQN: neural network function approximator
+- DQN: non-linear function approximator
 - and more

 **Temporary Results with 1 run in CartPole-v0:**